BCG Interview Process 2026: Casey Test, Cases & Fit Explained

 • Rehearse 3 fit stories out loud, then record and review them.

-• Confirm your office's exact online test before investing in practice materials.
+• Confirm the exact test named in your invitation email before investing in practice materials.

 Common Mistakes and How to Avoid Them